 The workshops form part of Media Trust’s UK-wide Digital Skills Programme which launched in June 2018.
 The programme aims to help charities and community groups access vital digital training and mentoring, in order to strengthen their communications capabilities and get their voices heard in a rapidly evolving digital world.

 Free digital marketing workshops designed for charity leaders

 We are running 10 one-day workshops in March 2019 across England.
 The workshops have been specially designed for charity leaders including CEO’s, Trustees, Chair’s and Senior Managers, giving attendees the knowledge, confidence and practical skills to drive forward an impactful and effective digital communications strategy that engages audiences and aligns with organisational strategy.

 The sessions will combine a theoretical overview of digital marketing, practical exercises and group activities, alongside peer-to-peer learning and sharing.

 Click on the relevant link below to sign up to a workshop near you.
-Applications close 5pm Friday 22 February and will be allocated on a first come first serve basis.
+Applications are now closed.

 Who should attend?